suddeer/Sudeshna_Podder_Tech_Writing_Sample/Apple Iphone 12 User Guide.md

 - **The iPhone 12 can make various sounds and vibrations** for phone calls, text messages, calendar alerts, and other notifications.
 To adjust these settings, follow these steps.
 Open Settings, Tap on Sounds & Haptics.
 You can also personalize the sounds for specific contacts by going to the Contacts app, selecting a person's name, tapping Edit, and then choosing Ringtone or Text Tone.
-- Your iPhone 12 offers lots of features to help with vision, physical abilities, hearing, and learning.
+- Your iPhone 12 offers lots of features to help with **vision, physical abilities, hearing, and learning**.
 You can change text size, make the touchscreen easier to use, control your iPhone using only your voice, and more.
 To personalize these settings, open Settings > Accessibility.
-- Your iPhone 12 is built to keep your privacy and information safety.
+- Your iPhone 12 is built to keep your **privacy and information safety**.
 You control which apps can track your activity across other apps and sites.
-Safety check
-  you review and update who can access your info.
+Safety check you review and update who can access your info.
 Just open Settings > Privacy & Security, then tap Tracking or Safety Check.

   ![iPhone Image](https://github.com/suddeer/Sudeshna_Podder_Tech_Writing_Sample/blob/main/customising_iphone12.png)